 Events, Music, E-commerce

-Off the back of the unexpected 2020 summer of lock-down, we were approached by Virgin Money to help them deliver a campaign to raise awareness for the UK’s first dedicated socially distanced music venue.
+Off the back of the unexpected 2020 summer of lock-down, we were approached by SSD Concerts on behalf of Virgin Money to help them deliver a campaign to raise awareness for the UK’s first dedicated socially distanced music venue.

 Cost per Video View